randomseed-io/phone-number/doc/10_introduction.md

 Note that in case of natural numbers the additional region information is required (most of the functions will accept it as their second calling argument).

+### Caveats

+If your program processes a lot of phone numbers and your strategy is to keep them in a native format (a result of calling `phone-number.core/number`) then be aware that by default all `PhoneNumber` objects created will have raw input stored internally.
+This will affect **comparison** in a way that the object representing a number `+442920183133` will **not be equal** to the object representing the same number but with spaces (`+44 2920 183 133`).
+This is due to equality test based on, among others, raw input values which are used to generate the hash code of each object.

+To work around that you have 2 choices:

+* Use `phone-number.core/number-noraw` on input data to parse numbers without preserving raw inputs.
+* Use `phone-number.core/number-noraw` on existing objects to create raw-input-free copies.

+Optionally, `phone-number.core/number-optraw` may be used too, specifically in processing pipelines, in order to preserve raw input only when a created object is initialized with the existing one (an instance of `PhoneNumber`).
+In case of other argument types the protocol method behaves like `number-noraw`.

 ### Namespace inference